-- A. Promotion to the rank of clinical professor from the rank of clinical associate professor and promotion to the rank of clinical associate professor from the rank of clinical assistant professor shall be upon the recommendation of the department promotion and tenure committee, department chair, college promotion and tenure committee, dean and University Promotion and Tenure Committee to the provost and vice president for academic affairs.
+- A. Promotion to the rank of clinical professor from the rank of clinical associate professor and promotion to the rank of clinical associate professor from the rank of clinical associate professor shall be upon the recommendation of the department promotion and tenure committee, department chair, college promotion and tenure committee, dean and University Promotion and Tenure Committee to the provost and vice president for academic affairs.
 If the provost and vice president for academic affairs decides against the promotion the person may request a review by the president.
 The decision of the president is final. - B. The process for promotion to the rank of clinical professor and promotion to the rank of clinical associate professor will require external evaluation of the quality of the faculty member's scholarly activities from nationally recognized experts in the faculty member's field; procedures for the external review process can be found in section II.B. of this policy.
-The schedule for review will follow that of assistant, associate, and full professor. - V. Part-time instructional faculty may be promoted in rank (for example, from adjunct assistant professor to adjunct associate professor) upon recommendation of the chair and dean to the provost and vice president for academic affairs.
+The schedule for review will follow that for clinical faculty seeking promotion in rank. - V. Lecturers may be promoted in rank to senior lecturer and senior lecturers may be promoted in rank to master lecturer.
+The applicable policies are contained in the section "Evaluation of Lecturers, Senior Lecturers, and Master Lecturers and Promotion of Lecturers and Senior Lecturers." - VI.
+Part-time instructional faculty may be promoted in rank (for example, from adjunct assistant professor to adjunct associate professor) upon recommendation of the chair and dean to the provost and vice president for academic affairs.
 Full documentation of the credentials of the faculty member being recommended for promotion is required.
 If the provost and vice president for academic affairs denies the promotion, the faculty member may request a review by the president.
 The decision of the president is final.